swiftlang/swift-evolution/proposals/NNNN-swiftpm-additional-plugin-apis.md

 }

-/// Represents a target describing a library that is distributed as a binary. public class BinaryLibraryTarget: Target {
+/// Represents a target describing a library that is distributed as a binary. public struct BinaryLibraryTarget: Target {
     /// The library in the local file system. public var libraryPath: Path
 }

 /// Represents a target describing a system library that is expected to be
-/// present on the host system. public class SystemLibraryTarget: Target {
+/// present on the host system. public struct SystemLibraryTarget: Target {
     /// The directory containing public C headers, if applicable. public let publicHeadersDirectory: Path?